Mental Wellness in the Workplace: Assigning Responsibility

 What’s more, mental health and wellbeing support remains an important benefit consideration that will resonate with employees.

 Employees hold a significant share in creating a positive and healthy work environment.
-It is essential for employees to prioritize their own physical and mental well-being, as work is a substantial part of life.
+Employees need to prioritize their own physical and mental well-being, as work is a substantial part of life.
 However, work can sometimes be a source of stress and disrupt the delicate equilibrium of work-life balance.

 To complement the mental health efforts put forth by employers, it is crucial for employees to: